 Rigid Gas Permeable (RGP) contact lenses provide excellent vision and are very durable, usually lasting at least one year.
 However standard shape RGP contact lenses that align with the central cornea will be too flat around the edge and move excessively, whereas steeper lenses can cause problems with flexure and binding.
 Reverse geometry designs, address both of the issues, and can be made in large diameters to give a stable fit with excellent vision.
 They do however require persistence and adaptation especially in the early stages of wear.

-- Hybrid Contact Lenses following refractive eye surgery
+- Hybrid Contact Lenses following refractive surgery

 Hybrid contact lenses have a rigid centre with a soft skirt.
 These contact lenses combine the benefits of excellent vision provided by a rigid contact lens with the improved comfort of soft contact lenses.
 Special flat curve designs are usually required following laser eye surgery as the standard shapes are likely to be too steep centrally and cause problems further down the line.
-Hybrid contact lenses should be replaced every 6 months.
+Hybrid contact lenses following refractive surgery should be replaced every 6 months.

-- Scleral Contact Lenses following refractive eye surgery
+- Scleral Contact Lenses following eye surgery

 Scleral contact lenses are large diameter rigid lenses which vault over the front of the eye, providing a new refractive surface.
 They are usually very comfortable because they do not touch the cornea and do not move around like smaller contact lenses.
 They are also very durable and should last at least one year if maintained correctly.